jessicarush/react-notes/nextjs_app_router.md

 Keep in mind this can be hard to test because with axios in dev, it runs on every page refresh.
 If you do a `npm run build`, the output will tell you whether that page is dynamic or static.

+## Data fetching summary

+> Whenever possible, we recommend fetching data in Server Components.
+It's still possible to fetch data client-side.
+We recommend using a third-party library such as SWR or React Query with Client Components.
+In the future, it'll also be possible to fetch data in Client Components using React's use() hook.

+Next.js recommends fetching data in Server Components whenever possible.
+This is because Server Components always fetch data on the server, which provides several benefits such as direct access to backend data resources, improved security, reduced client-server communication, and potentially improved performance due to reduced latency source (<https://nextjs.org/docs/app/building-your-application/data-fetching>).

+However, Next.js also acknowledges that there are valid situations where client-side data fetching is necessary, such as when dealing with user-specific data or frequently updating data.
+For example, user dashboard pages that are private, user-specific, and frequently updated can benefit from client-side data fetching source (<https://nextjs.org/docs/pages/building-your-application/data-fetching/get-server-side-props>).

+As for the recommendation to use SWR or React Query for client-side data fetching, it's not that using a standard fetch in an async function triggered by an `onclick` is wrong.
+Rather, libraries like SWR and React Query provide additional features that can make client-side data fetching more efficient and easier to manage.
+For instance, SWR handles caching, revalidation, focus tracking, refetching on intervals, and more source (<https://nextjs.org/docs/pages/building-your-application/data-fetching/client-side>).

+In conclusion, while server-side data fetching is generally recommended for its benefits, client-side data fetching is still a valid approach in certain situations.
+The use of SWR or React Query is suggested for their additional features that can enhance client-side data fetching.

+- Whenever possible, fetch data on the server using Server Components.
+- Fetch data in parallel to minimize waterfalls and reduce loading times.
+- For Layouts, Pages and components, fetch data where it's used.
+Next.js will automatically dedupe requests in a tree.
+- Use `loading.js`, Streaming and Suspense to progressively render a page and show a result to the user while the rest of the content loads.
+- React extends fetch to provide automatic request deduping.
+- Next.js extends the fetch options object to allow each request to set its own caching and revalidating rules.
+- Static Data is data that doesn't change often.
+For example, a blog post.
+- Dynamic Data is data that changes often or can be specific to users.
+For example, a shopping cart list.
+- By default, Next.js automatically does static fetches.
+This means that the data will be fetched at build time, cached, and reused on each request.
+- If your data is personalized to the user or you want to always fetch the latest data, you can mark requests as dynamic and fetch data on each request without caching (`cache: 'no-store'` or `next: { revalidate: 0 }`).

 ## Static vs dynamic rendering

 In addition to client and server components, both can be either statically or dynamically rendered.